SAP-samples/abap-platform-rap640/exercises/ex2/README.md

    3. Save and activate.

-# Publish service binding and run SAP Fiori Elements preview
+# Step 5: Publish service binding and run SAP Fiori Elements preview

 Choose between the tabs **Cloud** and **On-premise** and follow the publishing process.